TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedreplicamissingorinvalid.md

 # Error CBPSourceSnapshotFailedReplicaMissingOrInvalid

 <!--issueDescription-->
-We have identified that your backup operation failed because the disk-backup replica is either invalid or missing
+We have identified that your backup operation failed because the disk backup replica is either invalid or missing.
 <!--/issueDescription-->

 ## **Recommended Document**

-To resolve the issue, refer this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaMissingOrInvalid)
+To resolve the issue, refer to this [article](https://aka.ms/CBPSourceSnapshotFailedReplicaMissingOrInvalid).